Özlem Demirel: Political career

 On 2 March 2022, she was one of 13 MEPs who voted against a resolution condemning the Russian invasion of Ukraine and calling for the arming of Ukraine.
 Demirel said the resolution would only worsen the situation and that "I think it is cynical to abuse the suffering of the Ukrainians for something like this.
 The peoples in Ukraine, of Europe and the world want to live in peace and social security".
-In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.
+This manifesto was criticized by both Ukrainian feminists and members of the Feminist Anti-War Resistance themselves.

 Personal life

-Demirel was born in Malatya in 1984, and migrated to Germany together with her family when she was 5 years old.
-She is married and a mother of two children.
+Demirel was born in Malatya in 1984 to a Kurdish family of Alevi faith, and migrated to Germany together with her family when she was 5 years old.
+She is married since 2011, and a mother of two children.